leebyron/spec-md/spec/Spec Additions.md

 AssignmentOperator : one of *= `/=` %= += -= <<= >>= >>>= &= ^= |=

-"one of" can also be followed by a line break and multiple lines of tokens
+"one of" can also be followed by a line break and multiple lines of tokens.
+To improve legibility in other tools, each line may optionally begin with a bullet.

 ```
 Keyword : one of
-  break     do        in          typeof
+  - break     do        in          typeof
-  case      else      instanceof  var
+  - case      else      instanceof  var
-  catch     export    new         void
+  - catch     export    new         void
-  class     extends   return      while
+  - class     extends   return      while
-  const     finally   super       with
+  - const     finally   super       with
-  continue  for       switch      yield
+  - continue  for       switch      yield
-  debugger  function  this
+  - debugger  function  this
-  default   if        throw
+  - default   if        throw
-  delete    import    try
+  - delete    import    try
 ```

 Produces the following:

 Keyword : one of
-  break     do        in          typeof case      else      instanceof  var catch     export    new         void class     extends   return      while const     finally   super       with continue  for       switch      yield debugger  function  this default   if        throw delete    import    try
+  - break     do        in          typeof
+  - case      else      instanceof  var
+  - catch     export    new         void
+  - class     extends   return      while
+  - const     finally   super       with
+  - continue  for       switch      yield
+  - debugger  function  this
+  - default   if        throw
+  - delete    import    try

 ### Non Terminal Token